Parkinson’s disease is a progressive neurological disorder. The first signs are problems with movement.

-Some of the earliest symptoms of PD are decreased ability to smell (anosmia) and constipation.
-These symptoms can precede motor problems by several years.
+Some of the early symptoms of Parkinson’s can come before motor problems by several years.
+These earliest signs include:

 - slow movements